-Learn how to make crusty and chewy sourdough rolls using a small amount of yeast and a special steam technique in your oven.
-These are great as dinner rolls and a simple way to use your sourdough starter!
+Learn how to make these reader-favorite crusty and chewy sourdough rolls using a small amount of yeast and a special steam technique in your oven.
+Easy to make, with a great crust and soft interior.
+Double the recipe if you want; they freeze beautifully.

 It only took me a million different tries to get this recipe right. 😉 I really hope you like them.

 This is an overview of the ingredients.
 You’ll find the full measurements and instructions in the printable recipe at the bottom of the page.

 You’ll need the following for these crusty, chewy rolls:

 - active sourdough starter

 - bread flour